TheRealNightmare/TheRealNightmare.github.io/content/posts/building-cicd-pipeline-nuxt-aws.md

 author: "Mirazul Islam Nahid"
 summary: "A technical deep dive into architecting a full CI/CD pipeline for Nuxt.js using GitHub Actions, AWS S3, CodeDeploy, and EC2."
 cover:
-  image: "" # Optional: Add an image to /static/img/ and reference it here (e.g., /img/aws-architecture.png)
+  image: "/img/CICD.png"
   alt: "CI/CD Pipeline Architecture"
   caption: ""
   relative: false
 ---

-Recently, I have made a full CI/CD pipeline for a Nuxt.js application.
+Recently I have made a full CI/CD pipeline for a Nuxt.js application.
 My goal was to move away from manual server uploads and create a professional "push-to-deploy" workflow.

-This post breaks down how I built an automated pipeline using **GitHub Actions**, **AWS S3**, **AWS CodeDeploy**, and **EC2**, along with the specific challenges I overcame regarding file structures and secret management.
+This post breaks down how I built an automated pipeline using **GitHub Actions**, **AWS S3**, **AWS CodeDeploy**, and **EC2** along with the specific challenges I overcame regarding the file structures and secret management.

 ## The High-Level Architecture

-I chose a classic, robust architecture for this deployment:
+I chose a classic robust architecture for this deployment:

 1.  **Source Control:** GitHub (Main branch).
 2.  **CI (Build):** GitHub Actions installs dependencies, builds the Nuxt app, and bundles it into a generic `.zip` artifact.